 Understanding Root Causes

 Monitoring can show you a spike or a trend.
-But what it doesn’t tell you is why something is occurring.
+But what it doesn’t necessarily tell you is why something is occurring.
 To find out, you would typically look in the logs to see what commands are being executed and by whom.
 Or you might examine the server load or network status using standard operating system commands.

 You can search through Helix Core logs on the server.
 They are either in text file format, CSV, or both.
 Or there are several applications that can be used to aid in this investigation.
-For example, applications such as Elastic Stack, Splunk, Greylog, Datadog, and more, can fully index your logs and make them faster to search through.
+For example, applications such as Elastic Stack, Splunk, Greylog, Datadog, New Relic, and more can fully index your logs and make them faster to search through.
 They provide powerful query and analysis options.
 Some even come with their own dashboards.

 Challenges Managing Helix Core Logs